-This criteria, when applied to Stockham, zero units were substandard in 2000, and two units were substandard in 2010.
-These figure was reached by adding the number of housing units meeting one criterion to the number of housing units meeting the other criterion.
-In 2010, both substandard units were categorized as lacking complete plumbing.
+This criteria, when applied to Hordville, two units were substandard in 2000.
+This figure was reached by adding the number of housing units meeting one criterion to the number of housing units meeting the other criterion.
+However, in 2000, the substandard units were both defined as overcrowded units.
+There were no units lacking complete plumbing in 2000 or 2010, and no overcrowded units in 2010.

-Comparing Stockham to the State of Nebraska as a whole, the percent of substandard housing units in Stockham was slightly lower than the State for both time periods.
+FIGURE 4.10: SUBSTANDARD HOUSING CONDITIONS HORDVILLE.
+NE 2000 TO 2010 whole, the percent of substandard housing units was lower than the State for both time periods.